rixx/books.rixx.de/data/reviews/gene-wolfe/the-shadow-of-the-torturer/index.md

   title: The Shadow of the Torturer
 plan:
   date_added: '2018-02-18'
+related_books:
+- book: j-r-r-tolkien/the-lord-of-the-rings
+  text: I was very tempted to link the Silmarillion out of spite.
+- book: dan-simmons/hyperion
+  text: Another scifi-classic that I just don't appreciate.
+People seem to think the two are linked.
 review:
   date_read:
   - 2018-03-12
   rating: 1
 ---

 Really not sure what to think.
 Odd pacing, odd descriptions, odd … everything?
 I just didn't find my way into this world and this rhythm.
 I guess the storytelling is a stylistic choice that makes sense within that world, but requires a dedication I don't feel motivated for (think Tolkien).